Clergy: Hinduism

-Traditionally, priests have predominantly come from the Brahmana class, whose male members are designated for the function in the Hindu texts.
+Traditionally, priests have predominantly come from the Brahmana class, and male members are usually trained in the Hindu texts for the function.

-Hindu priests are known to perform prayer services, often referred to as puja.
-Priests are identified as pandits or pujaris amongst the devotees.
-Braja Kishore Goswami "Yuvaaraj" is one such famous spiritual leader of the Hindu religion.

 Islam

 Islam, like Judaism, has no clergy in the sacerdotal sense; there is no institution resembling the Christian priesthood.
 Islamic religious leaders do not "serve as intermediaries between mankind and God", have "process of ordination", nor "sacramental functions".
 They have been said to resemble more rabbis, serving as "exemplars, teachers, judges, and community leaders", providing religious rules to the pious on "even the most minor and private" matters.

 The title mullah (a Persian variation of the Arabic maula, "master"), commonly translated "cleric" in the West and thought to be analogous to "priest" or "rabbi", is a title of address for any educated or respected figure, not even necessarily (though frequently) religious.
 The title sheikh ("elder") is used similarly.

 Most of the religious titles associated with Islam are scholastic or academic in nature: they recognize the holder's exemplary knowledge of the theory and practice of ad-dín (religion), and do not confer any particular spiritual or sacerdotal authority.
 The most general such title is `alim (pl. `ulamah), or "scholar".
 This word describes someone engaged in advanced study of the traditional Islamic sciences (`ulum) at an Islamic university or madrasah jami`ah.
 A scholar's opinions may be valuable to others because of his/her knowledge in religious matters; but such opinions should not generally be considered binding, infallible, or absolute, as the individual Muslim is directly responsible to God for their own religious beliefs and practice.

 There is no sacerdotal office corresponding to the Christian priest or Jewish kohen, as there is no sacrificial rite of atonement comparable to the Eucharist or the Korban.
 Ritual slaughter or dhabihah, including the qurban at `Idu l-Ad'ha, may be performed by any adult Muslim who is physically able and properly trained.
 Professional butchers may be employed, but they are not necessary; in the case of the qurban, it is especially preferable to slaughter one's own animal if possible.